NC State Extension Publications

 Skip to Chemical Treatment After Trees Are Set

 Once trees are set, chemical control is much more difficult.
-Many of the materials for grub control such as Flagship (thiamethoxam) and Marathon (imidacloprid) work best when grubs are small.
+Many of the materials for grub control such as Flagship (thiamethoxam) and imidacloprid work best when grubs are small.
 They should be applied in the late spring.
+Imidacloprid can be applied up to late July.
 These materials should be applied in 50-100 gallons of water per treated acre.
-Organophosphates such as Diazinon or Lorsban may give quick knockdown of grub numbers when used when grubs are close to the surface of the soil.
-This may be in the spring, or more likely in the fall.
-Apply these materials in the tree row before a soaking rain.

 Controlling Soil Pests in Plant Beds